Santa Claus: The Movie: Cast

-Additional elves were played by Melvyn Hayes, Don Estelle, Tim Stern, Peter O'Farrell, and Christopher Ryan as Goober, Groot, Boog, Honka, Vout, and Goobler, respectively.
-Other minor roles were played by Paul Aspland, Sally Granfield, and Michael Drew as reporters; Walter Goodman as a street corner Santa; John Cassady as a wino; and Ronald Fernee and Michael Ross as policemen.
+Additional elves were played by Melvyn Hayes, Don Estelle, Tim Stern, Peter O'Farrell and Christopher Ryan, as Goober, Groot, Boog, Honka, Vout and Goobler respectively.
+Other minor roles were played by Paul Aspland, Sally Granfield and Michael Drew as reporters; Walter Goodman as a street corner Santa; John Cassady as a wino; and Ronald Fernee and Michael Ross as policemen.

 Production

 Development

 Conceived by Ilya Salkind in the wake of the apparently waning critical and U.S. box office success of 1983's Superman III and its immediate follow-up, 1984's Supergirl, Santa Claus: The Movie was directed by Supergirl director Jeannot Szwarc, from a story by David and Leslie Newman (though David Newman took sole screenplay credit).
-Pierre Spengler, Ilya's longtime partner and a longtime collaborator of the Salkinds', joined Ilya as the project's producer.
+Pierre Spengler, Salkin's longtime partner and a longtime collaborator of both Ilya and Alexander Salkind, joined as the project's producer.

 John Carpenter was originally offered the chance to direct, but also wanted a say in the writing, musical score, and final cut of the film.
-Carpenter's original choice for the role of Santa was Brian Dennehy.
-Szwarc, however, felt that he needed an actor with more warmth than Dennehy.
+Carpenter's original choice for the role of Santa Claus was Brian Dennehy.
+Szwarc, however, felt that he needed an actor with more warmth than Dennehy and Carpenter's demands were too much.
 Lewis Gilbert was another early choice for director but, despite initial interest, he could not agree with the Salkinds over certain aspects of the script.
 Robert Wise was also offered the chance to direct, but had a different approach to the story.
 Guy Hamilton, who'd had to withdraw from directing Superman: The Movie in 1976, lobbied hard for the chance to direct the film, but only on the condition that it be shot either in Los Angeles, Vancouver, or Rome.
 Ultimately, the Salkinds chose Szwarc because of their excellent working relationship on Supergirl.